 Credit challenges

-- " RCI's risk profile remains high mainly because of its captive status and lack of business diversification. - " The car market is cyclical by nature. - " RCI has some credit concentrations among car dealers. - " RCI is reliant on wholesale funding.
+- " RCI's risk profile remains high mainly because of its captive status and lack of business diversification. - " The car market is cyclical in nature. - " The bank has some credit concentration in car dealers. - " The bank relies on wholesale funding.